Hey!

 Your Challenge This Week

-Identify one person in your life who consistently supports your biggest dreams.
-Thank them specifically.
-Tell them how their support has impacted your journey.
-Then, identify one area where you need more support and take action to find it – whether that’s joining a community, hiring a coach, or having an honest conversation with someone in your circle.
+Then identify one area where you need more support and take one action to find it — whether that’s joining a community, reaching out to a potential mentor, or having an honest conversation with someone already in your circle.

-The right people don’t just tolerate your dreams – they become invested in making them happen.
-They don’t just cheer from the sidelines – they roll up their sleeves and get in the game with you.
+The right people don’t just tolerate your dreams — they become invested in making them happen.
+They don’t cheer from the sidelines — they roll up their sleeves and get in the game with you.

 Listen to Never Stop Dreaming BIGGIE every Wednesday wherever you get your podcasts.
 Connect with Angel Holmes on Instagram @angelpholmes and join our community @neverstopdreamingbiggie.